coolsamson7/aspyx/docs/index/service.md

 - dispatching-json 20% faster
 - dispatching-msgpack 30% faster

-The big advantage of the dispatching flavors is also, that you don't have to worry about the additional decorators!
+The biggest advantage of the dispatching flavors is, that you don't have to worry about the additional decorators!

 ### Rest Calls